docker

 SMTP_PASS=your-smtp-password

-# From address for automated emails
+# From addresses for outgoing emails

 Note: SMTP_SECURE=false uses STARTTLS (explicit TLS) which starts unencrypted then upgrades to TLS—this is the standard for port 587 and recommended for most providers.
 Set SMTP_SECURE=true for implicit TLS connections (port 465), which establish TLS immediately without upgrading.